Commonwealth of Puerto Rico Military and Veteran Benefits

 What are my Territory of Puerto Rico Military and Veterans Tax Benefits?

-Territory of Puerto Rico Income Taxes: Puerto Rico taxes all income derived from outside of the territory.
+Territory of Puerto Rico Military Retirement Pay Taxes: Puerto Rico taxes all income derived from outside of the territory.
 For Retired pay Puerto Rico taxes military retirement based on where you served.
-For example, if you retired after 20 years, served five years in Puerto Rico and 15 outside Puerto Rico, then 2/3s of your retirement income is taxed.
+For example, if you retired after 20 years, served five years in Puerto Rico and 15 outside Puerto Rico, then 3/4s of your retirement income is taxed.

 Territory of Puerto Rico Veteran Property Tax Exemptions: There are several types property tax exemptions, each with its own eligibility criteria and level of exemption ranging from $500 to a complete property tax exemption.

-Territory of Puerto Rico Standard Veteran 10 Year Property Tax Exemption: The dwelling that a Veteran builds and acquires in good faith for their residence, or Family's residence, shall be exempted from the imposition and payment of property taxes for a period of 10 years and up to $5,000 for its appraised taxable value.
+Territory of Puerto Rico (Regular) Veteran Property Tax Exemption: The dwelling that a Veteran builds and acquires in good faith for their residence, or Family's residence, shall be exempted from the imposition and payment of property taxes for up to $5,000 for its appraised taxable value.
 If the building has more than one dwelling, the appraised taxable value, for the purposes of the exemption, shall be the proportional part, which corresponds to the dwelling occupied by a Veteran, of the total value of the building and the lot, as determined by the Secretary of the Treasury.
+This exemption will pass to the Surviving Spouse as long as they do not re-marry.

-Territory of Puerto Rico Injured Veterans Property Tax Exemption: Every house built, acquired or remodeled or to be constructed, acquired or remodeled in the future by a disabled Veteran, and the lot where the same is located, which does not exceed 500 square meters in the urban zone, or one cuerda in the rural zone -- shall be exempted from the payment of property taxes, if it is the dwelling of the injured Veteran or immediate Family.
+Territory of Puerto Rico Totally Disabled Veterans Property Tax Exemption: Any house built, acquired or remodeled or to be built, acquired or remodeled in the future by a 100% disabled Veteran and the lot where the same is located which does not exceed 1,000 square meters in urban zones or 1 cuerda in rural zones, shall be totally exempt from the payment of property taxes, provided the same is the place of residence of the disabled Veteran or their immediate Family.

-Territory of Puerto Rico Disabled Veteran Property Tax Exemption: Any Veteran who receives disability compensation of fifty percent (50%) or more from the U.S. Department of Veterans Affairs shall be entitled to a property tax exemption on the first $50,000 of the appraised value of the property for taxable purposes.
+Territory of Puerto Rico Service-Connected Disabled Veteran Property Tax Exemption: Any Veteran who receives disability compensation of 50% or more from the Veterans Administration shall be entitled to a property tax exemption on the first $50,000 of the appraised value of the property for taxation purposes.

-The partial exemption in the payment of taxes shall only be applicable to the tax which corresponds to the house built or acquired by a Veteran, and the lot where the same is built -- which does not exceed 500 square meters in the urban zone, or one cuerda in the rural zone -- if the dwelling has been the residence of the Veteran or his immediate Family on January 1 the year immediately preceding the taxable year for which he is requesting the exemption.
+The partial exemption in the payment of taxes is only be applicable to the tax which corresponds to the house built or acquired by a Veteran and the lot on which the same is built which does not exceed 1,000 square meters in the urban zone or 1 cuerda in the rural zone, provided that the house has been the place of residence of the Veteran or of the Veteran and their immediate Family in January 1 of the taxable year.

 What are my Territory of Puerto Rico Military and Veterans Education Benefits?